Loczek22/Simple-Imperative-Language-Compiler/README.md

 ## Project Structure

-The project consists of the following files in the compiler directory:
+The project consists of the following files in the `src` directory:

 `lexer.py` – a lexical analyzer that splits the source code into tokens.\
 `parser.py` – a syntax analyzer that constructs a simple syntax tree from tokens, represented as nested tuples.\